eric-eaton/Rider-Community-App/README.md

 This repository features an implementation of the Community App Framework.
 This framework provides College Campuses with the tools they need to engage students with the campus community.
 Below are some screen shots and explanation of features for the application.

+The framework was developed using Swift in Xcode for iOS devices.
+We currently have no plans for an android version.

 We utilize Firebase for authentication and storing account data.
 Theses are the sign in and create accounts page for the app

 <img src = "https://github.com/eric-eaton/Rider-Community-App/blob/main/Community%20App%20Images/Simulator%20Screen%20Shot%20-%20iPhone%2014%20Pro%20-%202022-12-12%20at%2016.30.25.png" width = "300"> <img src = "https://github.com/eric-eaton/Rider-Community-App/blob/main/Community%20App%20Images/Simulator%20Screen%20Shot%20-%20iPhone%2014%20Pro%20-%202022-12-12%20at%2016.30.30.png" width = "300">